 - Vered Frank, Former Head of Bank and Lending Marketing, Charles Schwab

 MBAs, engineers, data analysts and financial advisors aren’t the only ones driving the success of financial services companies.
-Social media experts, designers, video producers and other creatives are also critical contributors to the success of companies both storied and startup.
-In this panel discussion, executives in creative roles, such as Evan English, VP, Product Design and Research, American Express, will discuss the opportunities and strategies for success, as well as lessons learned throughout their tenures working in the industry.
+Social media experts, designers, video producers, and other creatives are also critical contributors to the success of companies both storied and startup.
+In this panel discussion, executives who have followed their own creative career path will discuss the opportunities and strategies for success, as well as lessons learned throughout their tenures working in the industry.

 - Evan English, VP of Product Design for Digital Membership Experiences, American Express

 - Menekse Gencer, SVP of Virtual Channels, Wells Fargo